grafana/eslint-config-grafana/README.md

 ## Configuration (new: eslint.config.js)

-From v8.21.0, Eslint supported a new flat config system where `eslint.config.js` replaces `.eslintrc*` as the default config file name.
+From v8.21.0, Eslint introduced a new flat config system where `eslint.config.js` replaces `.eslintrc*` as the default config file name.
 Eslint@8.x supports both systems, while Eslint@9.x only supports the new flat config.

 A guide on how to migrate to a flat config can be found [here](https://eslint.org/docs/latest/extend/plugin-migration-flat-config).